 Please read more of her story: The Emmalyn Freeze Story – A Chiari Warrior’s Journey (Updated) - Chiari Bridges.

 Like many patients and parents of rare disease patients, Emmalyn and her family have traveled tens of thousands of miles in order to get answers and treatments for Emmalyn.
 They have flown on planes, which Emmalyn is no longer able to do, so now they drive in a car.
 They have had to incur the costs of hotels, food and drink, gas, and other incidentals.
 The cost of this is overwhelming for their family and they have had to rely on the generosity of friends and family.
-Would you consider giving a donation to the Helping Keep Emmalyn Strong gofundme.
+Would you consider giving a donation to the Sweet Emmalyn GoFundMe.
+Gift Cards can be sent to email@example.com, along with any questions or comments you might have.
+The family does accept money orders and cashier checks.